 Are there other natural remedies we should avoid?

-Greenfield: One thing in particular I do ask people to avoid is colloidal silver, which is touted as a treatment for infections and illnesses from the common cold to Lyme disease.
+People should avoid reaching for colloidal silver, which is touted as a treatment for infections and illnesses from the common cold to Lyme disease.
 But, there’s absolutely no evidence to support these claims.
 Even worse, when people use it for a long time, their skin develops a blue tinge that does not go away.

 It’s important to remember that “natural” is not synonymous with “safe.”
 Until we’re certain about safety, we shouldn’t go out willy-nilly, taking everything we can find at the health food store.
-And, even when natural agents like echinacea or melatonin do show promise for colds or flu, that doesn’t mean the same will be true for the novel coronavirus.
+And, even when natural agents like echinacea or melatonin do show promise for colds or flu, that doesn’t mean the same is true for COVID-19.

 Are any supplements proven to prevent respiratory infections?